Molitor first opened in 1929, for 60 years it was Paris' most popular swimming baths, known for its two swimming pools and its avant-garde atmosphere.

 The site also became a venue for concerts, parties, fashion shows organised through the "Compagnie des Maîtres-Nageurs".

 But the Paris City Council had not completely forgotten Molitor.
 In 2007 a tender process was announced for the restoration and operation of the building, which by then had been abandoned for almost 20 years.
 This was awarded to Colony Capital, associated with Bouygues Construction and Accorhotels, and their project proposal promising to faithfully restore the building's original architecture and preserve its historic nature.

 Works began in 2011, the whole of the swimming pool had to be demolished, its foundations and concrete were in no condition to stand much longer.
 Only the Rotonde and the entrance at 2 Avenue de la Porte de Molitor could be saved.

 The Molitor swimming pools were rebuilt as faithfully as possible; many swimmers who had known them in their heyday easily recognised the forms of the balustrades, the mosaics and the colours.
-The daughter of the original architect, Lucien Pollet, who had lived in Molitor, emotionally observed that almost nothing about the winter pool had changed compared to what she had known: a true testimonial to the quality of the work of the project's architects, historians and craftsmen.
+The daughter of the original architect, Lucien Pollet, who had lived in Molitor, emotionally observed that almost nothing about the indoor pool had changed compared to what she had known: a true testimonial to the quality of the work of the project's architects, historians and craftsmen.

 Molitor re-opened its doors on 19 May 2014.

 The Paris City Council awarded operating rights for the building to Colony Capita and the AccorHotels Group for duration of 54 years.

 Molitor is now much more than just a swimming pool.